 We’ve purposely put mobile on the bottom of this list because…. really?
 A mobile recruitment strategy isn’t optional anymore.
-For one because it virtually is the only way to get in touch with an entire generation of candidates (Generation Z for sure and probably by now a big part of Millennials too).
+For one because it virtually is the only way to get in touch with an entire generation of candidates.

 Secondly, because a mobile recruitment process is a big plus for your candidate experience.
 In an era where job seekers are used to doing everything on their smartphones, they expect no less from the company they’re applying to.

 Thirdly, following our paragraph about the importance of text messages, how are you going to make the most out of texting if you don’t have a mobile recruitment strategy?
 We rest our mobile case.